ibm-cloud-docs/codeengine/add-registry.md

 To plan your options for images, see [planning image registries](/docs/codeengine?topic=codeengine-plan-image).

-If you are accessing {{site.data.keyword.codeengineshort}} from the console, then {{site.data.keyword.codeengineshort}} can automatically push and pull images to and from a {{site.data.keyword.registryfull_notm}} namespace in your account when you create or update apps, jobs, or builds from the console. {{site.data.keyword.codeengineshort}} can even create a namespace for you when you push an image.
+If you are accessing {{site.data.keyword.codeengineshort}} from the console, then {{site.data.keyword.codeengineshort}} can automatically push and pull images to and from an {{site.data.keyword.registryfull_notm}} namespace in your account when you create or update apps, jobs, or builds from the console. {{site.data.keyword.codeengineshort}} can even create a namespace for you when you push an image.
 For more information, see the following topics,

 - [Deploying an app that references an image in {{site.data.keyword.registryfull_notm}} with the console](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-crimage-console).
 - [Deploying your app from source code](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-source-code).